dimistsaousis/eth-validator-deployer/README.md

 In the `validator` service configuration, the `keymanager.sh` script is used to import the validator keys from the `.eth/ethereum-keys` directory.
 It's imperative that the validator keys are placed in this directory prior to deploying the services, and the `KEYSTORE_PASSWORD` environment variable is set correctly in the `.env` file to ensure the secure handling of these keys.

-Certainly!
-Below is a newly created section called **MEV Boost** that explains the MEV Boost feature, how users can add relays using the `MEVBOOST_RELAY` environment variable, and provides links to lists of relays.
-It also includes a brief caution note for users.

 ## MEV Boost